 Faculty members reserve the right to evaluate individual cases of academic dishonesty by a student and to take appropriate action, which may include failure on a paper or exam or failure in the course.
-Faculty may also recommend censure, probation, suspension, or dismissal by the Academic Vice President.
+Faculty may also recommend censure, probation, suspension, or dismissal by the Provost and Vice President for Academic Affairs.
 A written report of any action will be placed in the student's file in the Office of the Registrar.
 If the student's status in the program is affected, a permanent notation will be made on his/her transcript.
-Regardless of any action taken by the course faculty member, lack of academic integrity constitutes grounds for suspension or dismissal from SMU by the Academic Vice President.
+Regardless of any action taken by the course faculty member, lack of academic integrity constitutes grounds for suspension or dismissal from SMU by the Provost and Vice President for Academic Affairs.